hieunguyena6/Code-Wizard-AI/README.md

 ## Contributing

-Contributions to SQL Translator are welcome and encouraged!
+Contributions to Code Wizard AI are welcome and encouraged!
 To contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch